Connect

 Our Approach

-The Council on Black Health and Healthy Places by Design worked with community leaders from the Grier Heights, Hidden Valley, and Washington Heights neighborhoods in Charlotte, North Carolina, to launch a community-led pilot project, Supporting Black Health through Socially Connected Communities, with the goal of creating safe places for people to connect.
+The Council on Black Health and Healthy Places by Design worked with community leaders from the Grier Heights, Hidden Valley, and Washington Heights communities in Charlotte, North Carolina, to launch a community-led pilot project, Supporting Black Health through Socially Connected Communities, with the goal of creating safe places for people to connect.
 The project was grounded in the Council on Black Health’s Black Health Bill of Rights and Healthy Places by Design’s Socially Connected Communities: Solutions to Social Isolation.

-We designed a process whereby each community leader identified three or four people from their neighborhoods to work as a team at building social cohesion where they live.
+We designed a process whereby each community leader identified three or four people from their communities to work as a team at building social cohesion where they live.
 We then facilitated a series of virtual and in-person sessions where the teams decided how they wanted to create inclusive, healthy community spaces for bringing people together while honoring the history and unique strengths of their community.

 Results & Impact

 Grier Heights is a historically Black community whose hub is the Grier Heights Community Center, built in 1927 as a Rosenwald school and eventually renovated and repurposed.
-As part of the pilot project, neighborhood leaders developed a plan to build social connection and health through the community garden and other programming around the Grier Heights Community Center.
+As part of the pilot project, community leaders developed a plan to build social connection and health through the community garden and other programming around the Grier Heights Community Center.
 They are also exploring ways to elevate oral history.

 Photo credit: Jamie Elliott, Healthy Places by Design